Guest Filmmaker program

 ALEXANDER BOCCHIERI

-Alexander Bocchieri is a Native Hawaiian filmmaker who lives and works in Honolulu.
-After graduating from the University of Hawai‘i, Alex turned his passion for storytelling toward creating documentaries, leading to his work on the celebrated film, Ike: Knowledge is Everywhere.
-From there he told stories of Hawai‘i heroes when he directed the independent feature film, GO FOR BROKE, a groundbreaking Hawai‘i-produced war drama that went on to screen at festivals around the world.
-Since then he has written and directed award-winning short films, while working with nonprofits to document individuals and institutions that are trying to make this world a better place.
-In 2022, Alex was selected to be a part of the Disney Launchpad Program, where he directed a film that will be released on Disney+ later this year.
+Alexander Bocchieri is an award-winning Native Hawaiian filmmaker.
+After graduating from the University of Hawai‘i, he turned his passion for storytelling toward creating documentaries about pressing social issues.
+He directed the independent feature film, GO FOR BROKE, a groundbreaking Hawai‘i-produced war drama that would go on to play at festivals around the world.
+In 2022, he was selected to be a part of the Disney Launchpad Program, where he directed THE ROOF, which won the audience choice award at the ImagineNATIVE film festival, and is now available to stream on Disney+.

 BRYSON CHUN

-Bryson Chun is a Native Hawaiian TV writer who has produced narrative and documentary films that have screened for PBS, The Smithsonian, The Criterion Collection, and at festivals all over the world.
-He was a writing fellow for Sundance, CAPE, imagineNATIVE, LA Skins, and ‘Ohina Labs where he was the Greenlight Award recipient.
-He’s a two-time featured writer on The Black List’s Indigenous List, for his pilot “Poi Dogs” as well as his feature “Don’t Freak,” co-written by Tara Aquino.
-Most recently, he was a writer for Doogie Kamealoha, M.D. on Disney+ and is currently writing a new series for Disney Animation.
-He holds an MFA in Screenwriting from the Institute of American Indian Arts and is represented by Verve Talent and Literacy Agency.
+Bryson Chun is a Native Hawaiian screenwriter who wrote on the Disney+ series DOOGIE KAMEALOHA MD and the upcoming MOANA 2 for Disney animation.
+He has produced award-winning short and feature films in Hawai‘i that have gone on to screen for PBS, The Smithsonian Institution, The Criterion Collection, and at festivals all over the world.
+He was a writing fellow for Sundance, CAPE, imagineNATIVE, LA Skins, and ‘Ohina Labs where he developed his Greenlight award-winning short OTHER PEOPLE under the mentorship of THOR RAGNAROK writer Eric Pearson.
+He’s a two-time blacklist Indigenous fellow for his pilot script POI DOGS and the feature film DON’T FREAK.
+He’s a proud graduate from the IAIA MFA program and is represented by Verve Talent and Literary Agency.

 GERARD ELMORE